EmileTrotignon/blog/subtyping.md

 ## Contravariance

-Lets imagine that we have the following values :
+Lets imagine that we have the following values:

 ```ocaml
 val high1 : (square -> int) -> int